San Pedro Bay (California): Free Harbor Fight

 As Los Angeles developed as an economic and trading hub, the need for a deep harbor became apparent.
 In the late 1890s, the Southern Pacific Railroad started purchasing large parcels of land in Santa Monica near its terminus, and the Huntington family advocated for a Santa Monica harbor, which would have monopolized Southern Pacific freight.
 In opposition, the Los Angeles Chamber of Commerce and a newly formed Harbor League advocated for a harbor to be built in San Pedro, where the Southern Pacific would have competition with Phineas Banning's Los Angeles and Harbor Railroad.
 The resulting Free Harbor Fight and 1906 annexation of the Harbor Gateway ensured Wilmington and San Pedro would serve as the main port of Los Angeles.
 It also explains the considerable distance between the harbor and the city's main rail yards, a situation not addressed until the construction of the Alameda Corridor nearly a century later.

 Breakwaters

 Three breakwaters extend 8.5 mi across most of the bay, with two openings to allow ships to enter the Port of Los Angeles and the Port of Long Beach.
-The San Pedro Breakwater was constructed between 1899 and 1911 at San Pedro; the Middle Breakwater was completed over the next 25 years, and the Long Beach Breakwater was finished after World War II.
+The first section of the San Pedro Breakwater was constructed between 1899 and 1911 at San Pedro.
+The Rivers and Harbors Act of 1930 authorized further construction.
+The middle breakwater began construction in 1932.
+The 2.5-mile eastern breakwater, also known as the Long Beach Breakwater, was constructed between 1941 and 1949.

-The breakwaters provided the ports considerable protection in the 1939 California tropical storm.
+The western and middle breakwaters provided the ports considerable protection in the 1939 California tropical storm.
+With the eastern breakwater not yet constructed, coastal neighborhoods of Long Beach such as Belmont Shore were severely impacted.